JayRabari17/AWS-Training/Resources/DEA-C01/Learnings.md

 - There also exists ***Automatic Workload Management*** which can create upto 8 queues (Default 5 queues with even memory allocation). - Large queries (i.e big hash joins) -> Concurrency lowered and Small queries (i.e inserts, scans, aggre.) -> Concurrency raised. - Conifguring query queues can be done by setting up priority queue or set concurrency scaling mode, user groups, etc.

+**[Auto.
+WLM does not by itself provide the additional compute resources for scaling read and write capacity on-demand like concurrency scaling does.]**

 - There is another type of WLM, and it is ***Manual Workload Management:*** One default queue with concurren. level of 5 (i.e 5 queries at once) and also superuser queue (with concurr. level 1). you can defined upto 8 queues with conc. level of upto 50.
 You can also define query hopping.

 - **Short Query Acceleration (SQA):** Prioritize short-running queries over long-running ones. - Short queries run in a dedicated space, wont wait in queues behind long queries. - This can be used in place of WLM queues for short queries. - Works with: Create Table as (CTAS), Read only queries. - Uses ML to predict a query's exec. time. - Can configure how many second is 'short'